 - $11,758 to the Cultural Wellness Center for their first responder and navigation efforts working with families impacted by the fire

-- $250,000 to Pillsbury United Communities help find short-term and long-term housing solutions for those impacted by the fire, including assistance in locating housing and help filling out paperwork, as well as funds to help cover costs for application fees, down payments and other necessary steps to secure housing
+- $400,000 (over two separate grants) to Pillsbury United Communities help find short-term and long-term housing solutions for those impacted by the fire, including assistance in locating housing and help filling out paperwork, as well as funds to help cover costs for application fees, down payments and other necessary steps to secure housing

 - $35,000 to Urban Homeworks to directly assist families with deposits, rental assistance, and/or other housing needs

 While these are important steps in recovery, we know additional contributions will be needed as damage and needs continue to be assessed.

 How will the remainder of the donations be spent?
 What is the role of The Minneapolis Foundation long-term?